bahrus/custom-enhancements/README.md

 ## Why the long attribute names?

 It would be great if we could use a short attribute name, like "log".
 That can be done for custom elements, why not custom enhancements?
-This is especially important to consider because, as we will see, this proposal supports multiple attributes "owned" by an enhancement.
+This is especially important to consider because, as we will see, this proposal supports multiple attributes "owned" by an enhancement, so allowing for small names would help reduce carpal syndrome.

-While supporting single word attributes for custom elements that could conflict with future global attributes is a bit dicey, that ship has sailed, and I view it as similar to key words in JavaScript, just a risk we have agreed is acceptable.
+While it is a bit dicey to be supporting these single word attributes for custom elements, that could conflict with future global attributes, that ship has sailed, and I view it as similar to key words in JavaScript, just a risk we have agreed is acceptable.

 This proposal views the risks of following suit as too high when we move on to enhancing higher-order components, especially as the platform is happily introducing more of them (🥳).
 There is an informal understanding that built-in attributes won't have dashes in them (e.g. onclick, etc), except once in a blue moon (aria-*) so insisting on dashes in this context seems prudent.